 One of England's Royal Parks, iconically landscaped, boasting several playgrounds and over 700 wild deer within the grounds.

 is one of London’s most important historic parks and its oldest public park.
 It has been used by millions of Londoners for nearly 170 years as a place of healthy recreation, sports, play and relaxation.

 Golders Hill Park

-Facilities include an animal enclosure, butterfly house, a bandstand, children's play area, cafe, toilets.
+Facilities include a free public zoo, butterfly house, a bandstand, children's play area, cafe, toilets.
 Sports facilities include grass and hard tennis courts, golf practice nets and croquet.

 Greenwich Park (7 miles)

 One of the Royal Parks, boasting over 180 acres of grassland, the observatory and a children's adventure playground.

 Extensive facilities including children's play area, basketball and tennis courts, conservation and woodland areas including a deer enclosure, organic nature garden and butterfly tunnel.
 They also have a paddling pool.

 New facilities in the recent revamp of this iconic park include an enclosed, dog free play area with an exciting water feature designed by children, for children, plus a skate park.

 s a unique and distinctive natural playspace on Three Mills Green, Newham, London.
 It combines a variety of play structures and spaces that together bring a sense of unexpected adventure and imaginative seasonal change to the newly created landscape at Three Mills Green.